-As a retired combat veteran I focus on treating those related to the military, and my practice is devoted to helping all adults understand and cope with mental health difficulties and issues.
+As a retired combat veteran I focus on treating Veterans and those related to the military.
+However, my practice is also devoted to treating and helping all adults understand and cope with mental health difficulties and issues.

 As a combat veteran I served as a national guard soldier for 17 years.
 I served in Bosnia as part of operation joint guard and earned a combat infantryman badge in Afghanistan in 2005.
 Committed to helping out other service members I went back to school and graduated with a bachelors degree from Colorado state university global in Applied Social Sciences, and I recently earned my masters of science in Clinical Mental Health Counseling from Walden University.

 I now see my role as a therapist as a way to help other service members and enjoy providing clinical care for veterans with combat experience.
 Working as an intern with NOVANT/UVA's Prince William Hospital intensive outpatient program for substance abuse I have experience working with both veteran and non-veteran clients in individual and group therapy settings.
 I also work with both family's and couples in a therapeutic environment.